isomerpages/pa-cdcnw/_programmes/Caring/Huggies Singapore Diaper Bank @ North West.md

 *   Resident of the North West District;
 *   Monthly household income of&nbsp;≤ $3,500 or monthly Per Capita Income of ≤ $1,000

-Please note that October application cycle will be from 1 October to 21 October 2024 and eligible residents may apply through this [link](https://form.gov.sg/650902912ccd0f00129a9040).
+Please note that October 2024 application cycle is now closed.
+The next application cycles will be in April and October 2025.